Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Sample Selection and possible bias

 \section{Sample Selection and possible bias}

 Section~\ref{sec: Dataset} describes the dataset used to expand disc galaxies.
-As we utilised only unanimously agreed upon disc galaxies in the \citet{Ferreira.JWST.2023} database, it is possible that our dataset is biased towards a particular class of disc morphology.
-For reference, any classification bearing a `False' indicator meant that at least one of the six visual classifiers in \citep{Ferreira.JWST.2023} disagreed with the majority classification.
+As we utilised only unanimously agreed upon disc galaxies in the \citet{Ferreira.JWST.2023} database \footnote{The database is hosted on GitHub and can be found \href{https://github.com/astroferreira/CEERS_EPOCHS_MORPHO/tree/main}{here}.}, it is possible that our dataset is biased towards a particular class of disc morphology.
+For reference, we only analysed EGS galaxies bearing labels `disc' and `True' from the database created by \citet{Ferreira.JWST.2023}.
+This was because any classification bearing a `False’ indicator meant that at least one of the six visual classifiers in \citet{Ferreira.JWST.2023} disagreed with the majority classification.
 While selecting only confident morphological discs ensures consistency in classifications, the number of disc galaxies identified within the \textit{CEERS} Image Releases is likely underestimated, and may be biased towards lower stellar mass galaxies with lower structural asymmetry.

 On the other hand, \citet{Ferreira.JWST.2023} states that disc galaxies were visually identified by looking for features such as concentrated bulges and disc envelopes alongside more prominent features such as spiral arms and bars.
 As the authors note, these features are harder to recognise at higher redshift and could be confused with spheroids.
 This potentially biases the classifications at higher redshift where image resolution is reduced, with the inclusion of spheroidal galaxies, which tend to have lower rotational asymmetry \citep{Conselice_(2003)}.